encresearch/connector/README.md

 # CONNECTOR - Sensor Data Gathering API Service
 ![Connector CI Tests](https://github.com/encresearch/connector/workflows/Connector%20CI%20Tests/badge.svg)

-Python application API that receives raw measurements data from an MQTT Broker, and stores it in InfluxDB.
+Python application API that receives raw bits measurements data from an MQTT Broker, and stores it in InfluxDB.

 Connector is a Python ETL data pipeline MQTT client that subscribes to sensor data sent by different [publishers](https://github.com/encresearch/publisher) and stores it in InfluxDB.